What is YunoHost?

 YunoHost was created in February 2012 after something like this:

 "Shit, I'm too lazy to reconfigure my mail server… Beudbeud, how were you able to get your little server running with LDAP?"Kload, February 2012

-All that was needed was an administration interface for Beudbeud's server to make something usable, so Kload decided to develop one.
-Finally, after automating several configurations and packaging in some web apps, YunoHost v1 was finished.
+All that was needed was an admin interface for Beudbeud's server to make something usable, so Kload decided to develop one.
+Finally, after automating several configs and packaging in some web apps, YunoHost v1 was finished.

-Noting the growing enthusiasm around YunoHost and around self-hosting in general, the original developers along with new contributors decided to start work on version 2, more extensible, more powerful, more easy-to-use, and one that makes a nice cup of fair-trade coffee for the elves of Lapland.
+Noting the growing enthusiasm around YunoHost and around self-hosting in general, the original developers along with new contributors decided to start work on version 2, a more extensible, more powerful, more easy-to-use, and at that, one that makes a nice cup of fair-trade coffee for the elves of Lapland.

 What YunoHost is not?